Famous Final (or ‘Final’) Concerts

 Guns N' Roses

-The trail of turmoil left by Guns N Roses is a book in itself.
-The ever-combustible band hit the road in early 1991 for the Use Your Illusion tour, where they played to stadium-sized crowds, but poor internal relations coupled with (and possibly caused by) varying degrees of drug use among band members proved to be a lethal combination.
-On July 17, 1993, following a show in Buenos Aires, Argentina, Axl Rose unceremoniously fired guitarist Gilby Clarke, who had replaced original guitarist Izzy Stradlin before the tour began.
-Fellow founders Slash and Duff McKagan would never take the stage as members of the band again.
-Eight years later, Rose emerged with a new version of Guns N' Roses, featuring himself as the only original member, and in 2016, he, Slash and McKagan reunited for a successful tour.
+The ever-combustible Guns N Roses hit the road in early 1991 for the Use Your Illusion tour, where they played to stadium-sized crowds, but poor internal relations coupled with (and possibly caused by) varying degrees of drug use among band members proved to be a lethal combination.
+After a 1993 show Buenos Aires, Axl Rose unceremoniously fired guitarist Gilby Clarke, who had replaced original guitarist Izzy Stradlin before the tour began.
+Fellow founders Slash and Duff McKagan later departed, as well.
+Eight years later, Rose emerged with a new version of Guns N' Roses, featuring himself as the only original member.
+Then in 2016, he got back together with Slash and McKagan for a hugely successful reunion.